egusahiroaki/aimysearch/README.md

 A third argument is used for choosing the length N-character string fragments.
 The minimum length of fragments is the same as target word.

-A forth argument is match rate in texts.g
+A forth argument is match rate in texts.

 ```py
 target = "hogehoge"